slevithan/awesome-regex/README.md

 ### More testers

-*Additional testing options that still meet the quality bar or include unique features.*
+*Additional testing options that are high quality or include unique features.*

 - Flavors:
   - JavaScript: [RegViz](http://regviz.org/).